Back to Blog

 Best Shallow Trays for Growing Microgreens At Home

 It’s meant to hold all your soil and seeds while efficiently draining water.
+Without a tray (effectively, a container), you've literally got no way of growing your greens.

 Why wouldn't you invest in quality trays?